liuning0820/liuning0820.github.io/_posts/2019-06-12-play-with-web-search.md

 - To verify the **source** of a piece of information, use the precise information you have.
 - To confirm a **fact**, use a generic description for what you seek.

-### Google Specfic Search Feature
+### Google Specific Search Feature

-- Conversions: From Units to Units --- parttern to follow: [number units in units].
+- Conversions: From Units to Units --- pattern to follow: [number units in units].
 For example, "100 usd in chinese yuan"

 - weather somewhere
 - time somewhere